 Represented R.J.
 Reynolds Tobacco Company in longstanding ERISA class action alleging breach of fiduciary duty related to RJRT’s 401K plan.
 Obtained successful defense verdict after bench trial.
 Tatum v.
 R.J.
 Reynolds Tobacco Company, et al., Case No. 1:02-CV-373 (M.D.N.C.).

 Represented pension plan administrator and plan sponsor in suit involving ERISA claims for benefits, breach of fiduciary duty, and equitable estoppel.
 Matter successfully resolved.
 Morganstern v.
 Plan Administrator of Nidera US, LLC Employee Pension Plan, et al., Case No. 2:17-CV-03687 (D.N.J.).

-Represents Blue Cross and Blue Shield of North Carolina in lawsuit brought by health care provider asserting ERISA and common law claims arising out of unpaid medical benefits.
-Matter is ongoing.
+Represented Blue Cross and Blue Shield of North Carolina in lawsuit brought by health care provider asserting ERISA and common law claims arising out of unpaid medical benefits.
+Obtained Rule 12(b)(6) dismissal.
 Kearney v.
 Blue Cross and Blue Shield of North Carolina, Case No. 1:16-CV-191 (M.D.N.C.).

 Represented employer sponsor of group health plan and third party administrator of health benefits in lawsuit brought by an employee enrollee asserting ERISA claims resulting from denial of health benefits to minor infant for cochlear implants based on application of corporate medical policy.
 Matter successfully resolved.
 Patterson v.
 BB&T Corporation Health Care Plan, et al., Case No. 1:14-CV-641 (M.D.N.C.).